AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 No matter how many times I told myself I wasn't a monster, the words my mother said the day I sparked still echoed in my head.
 I was a monster.
 I thought I was past this, but obviously not.
 My dreams echoed my self worth.

-I knew what was next and I wanted to turn away to leave this aweful memory but I stayed because you drew me here.
+I knew what was next and I wanted to turn away to leave this awful memory but I stayed because you drew me here.

 I was only watching, as the first blow from the tentacle landed across my back.
 "Spark."
 My demon yelled.
 I bit back the yelp that I felt across my scarred back.
 It wasn't real but I felt it none the less.
 I hated this.
 I wanted to leave and I couldn't take it as I watched another blow land.
 And then another.
 But before I could close my eyes I saw a figure in the darkness.